 Sometimes, as part of the application and enrollment process, students receive a letter to verify the information provided on their FAFSA.
 Getting a letter doesn't mean that you've done anything wrong; a certain number of students every year are randomly selected for verification.
 You MUST complete the verification paperwork if you want to get financial aid, so it's very important to check your mail and/or college email address to make sure you don't miss any notifications.
-Usually, verification letters come sometime between April and July, so be on the lookout!
+Usually, verification emails or letters come sometime between March and July (this can depend on when you filled out the FAFSA), so be on the lookout!
 Call your college financial aid office if you have any questions.